Bukayo Saka injury update: Arsenal winger has 'good chance' of returning from hamstring surgery after international break

 Arsenal host Fulham on Thursday April 1 when they return to Premier League action and then head to Everton on Saturday April 5 before hosting Real Madrid on Tuesday April 8 for the first leg of their Champions League quarter-final tie.

-On Friday, Arteta had said: "He is going to be here [at the Arsenal training ground], hopefully more with ball at his feet than he has had," Arteta said.
+On Friday, Arteta had said: "He is going to be here [at the Arsenal training ground], hopefully more with ball at his feet than he has had.

 "That will mean he is passing the ball and shooting and running and everything.
 He has done quite a lot already on the pitch working on his own.